dustinrb/Marble.jl/README.md

 #### Linux

-This project has not been tested on Linux; however, I do not see why it should not work.
+This project has not been tested on Linux.
 Here are some hypothetical instructions.

 1. Install [Julia](http://julialang.org) (>= 4.2), either with your package manager or from a binary.
 The Marble command line tool expects Julia to be installed at `/usr/local/bin/julia` so it may be necessary to create a symbolic link or modify  the first line in `src/marble.jl`.
 2. Install TexLive and make sure `latexmk` and `xelatex` work